torvalds/linux/Documentation/hwmon/submitting-patches.rst

 * Avoid calculations in macros and macro-generated functions.
 While such macros may save a line or so in the source, it obfuscates the code and makes code review more difficult.
 It may also result in code which is more complicated than necessary.
+Such macros may also evaluate their arguments multiple times.
+  This leads to Time-of-Check to Time-of-Use (TOCTOU) race conditions when accessing shared data without locking, for example when calculating values in sysfs show functions.
 Use inline functions or just regular functions instead.

 * Limit the number of kernel log messages.
 In general, your driver should not generate an error message just because a runtime operation failed.
 Report